 Some of the seeds of things I think about today were planted many years ago.
 I was an English Literature major at Cornell College, a small liberal arts college in eastern Iowa.
 I loved the academic and intellectual pursuit.
 I still do, and I came to faith in that setting.

-I distinctly remember a thought that struck me one day in a literature class in which we were reading the sonnets of Shakespeare.
-It struck me that the great writers time and again wrote about the inevitability of death and a longing for immortality.
+I distinctly remember a thought that struck me one day while reading the sonnets of Shakespeare in an English literature class.
+The great writers time and again wrote about the inevitability of death and a longing for immortality.
 The next thought was this:

 Why do people have this longing, this hope against hope, for eternity?

-Much of the sonnets, great writings and other art is preoccupied with the inevitability of death, and the desire for eternal life.
-Some of it is morose; some of it is inspiring, if not fanciful; but much of it ends with the compromise of posterity and legacy – expressing and manifesting a desire to create things that would live on after death.
+Many Shakespearean sonnets, other great writings, and art are preoccupied with the inevitability of death in tension with the desire for eternal life.
+Some of it is morose, and some of it is inspiring, if not fanciful; but many great artists, like Shakespeare, settle for posterity and legacy though the longing for eternity compels them.

-Though they have returned to dust, the works of great writers live on today in the hearts and minds of each generation of readers, but what does it profit those writers, themselves?
-It is meaningless to them as they lie in the ground.
+Though they have returned to dust, the works of great writers live on today in the hearts and minds of each generation of living readers who will also, in turn, die.
+What do these great works profit those writers?
+Are they not meaningless to them now?
+Why do we, then, find any meaning in them?

 We see the angst and the tension of the knowledge of the certainty of death coupled with the desire for eternity in Ecclesiastes.
-The following verses focus on the inevitability of death:
+The following verses from this book focus on the inevitability of death:

 “Man’s fate is like that of the animals; the same fate awaits them both: as one dies so dies the other.”
 (Ecc.
 3:19)